 Additionally, public lands power the engine of the outdoor recreation industry, which provides $887 billion in economic activity and 7.6 million direct jobs.

 But America’s lands are under attack.
-A small group of Congressmen, led by Utah Rep. Rob Bishop, is working to sell off our public lands to state or private interests, and President Trump has issued an Executive Order for the Department of Interior to review prior monument designations.
+President Trump has said Bear's Ears and Grand Staircase National Monuments will be reduced and A small group of Congressmen, led by Utah Rep. Rob Bishop, have introduced legislation to codify those reductions.
 Now more than ever, we must protect these sacred gifts.
 If national parks and public lands have molded you as a person and as an athlete, we ask that you get involved in the fight to protect them.